abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 We phrased the above definition in terms of *thin* categories (orders), but if we adjust the terminology, they will also be valid for all other categories as well.

-> A category that has products/coproducts, initial/terminal objects and an exponential objects is Cartesian Closed.
 {: .definition}

+> A category that has products/coproducts, initial/terminal objects and an exponential objects is Bicartesian closed.

 And then

-> The logical system of intuitionistic logic can be seen as a Cartesian Closed Category---the "and" and "or" operations are the product/coproducts, the values "True" and "False" are the initial/terminal objects and the implication operation is the exponential object.
+> The logical system of intuitionistic logic can be seen as a Bicartesian Closed Category---the "and" and "or" operations are the product/coproducts, the values "True" and "False" are the initial/terminal objects and the implication operation is the exponential object.
 {: .theorem}

 ## A taste of categorical logic